AlfredoCinelli/advanced-rag/README.md

 The generation is done by performing contextual compression before passing the retrieved documents to the LLM.
 The chunking is done via Semantic chunking.

+All the LLMs used are via Ollama.
+The ones used are:
+* Mistral-Nemo for the graders
+* Qwen2.5 for the router and function caller agent
+* Phi4 for generation
 All the implementation is done using LangChain to build the chains and LangGraph to build the graph and orchestrate the execution.
 The interaction with the Agentic-RAG is slow due to the several LLM calls, the tracing is done via LangSmith.
 The UI is build in Streamlit.